npfng/npfng/README.md

 Doorguard plugin for npfng.
 Monitor your doors and windows with reed switches from a central master node.

+# Writing your own plugin

+1. Create a new git repo called how you want to name your plugin typically `npfng-<pluginname>`
+2. Copy the contents of the folder [plugin_template](https://github.com/npfng/npfng/blob/master/plugin_template/) into your plugin repo
+3. Fill out the `README.md` and rename `pluginname.lua` according to your plugin name.
+4. Put your code into `pluginname.lua`.
+The `start()` function will be called when your plugin is loaded.

 # External sources